Close

 In addition, this venture is being used as a research case study by the University of Central Lancashire.
 Researchers there are using the creative and collaborative process of film making with the young people as they experience the woods, to help empower and enable often not-heard young people's views on landscape and how best to care for it.

-• A set of activities have been devised in partnership with Furness College, University of Central Lancashire and Gareth and Ro Thomas.
+• A set of woodland based skills activities was devised in partnership with Furness College, University of Central Lancashire (uclan) and Gareth and Ro Thomas of Woodmatters.

-• Funding has been awarded by the Lake District Foundation to support the aims of this project.
+• Funding was awarded by the Lake District Foundation to support the aims of this project.

 Did you know?